Module 08: Training

 Why Training Infrastructure Matters at Scale

-• ImageNet training: 1.2 million images, 90 epochs standard.
-At 250ms per iteration (batch size 256), that’s {python} prod_imagenet_hours hours on one GPU.
-Learning rate scheduling is the difference between 75% accuracy (poor) and 76.5% accuracy (state-of-the-art).
+• ImageNet training: 1.2 million images, 90 epochs is standard.
+At 250ms per iteration (batch 256), that’s 29 hours on one GPU.
+Learning rate scheduling is the difference between 75% accuracy (mediocre) and 76.5% (state-of-the-art) — a difference papers are written about.

 Check Your Understanding